trhiana/hello-world/README.md

 # hello-world

-This sis a simple hello world app
+This is a simple hello world app